 Renting Versus Buying Property in Portugal

 This largely depends on what you want to do in Portugal, whether you are looking to live for a long term in the country or have a second home.
-Either way, renting before buying is a popular option amongst expats who move to Portugal as this gives you the opportunity to sample different areas before making a huge commitment to purchasing a place.
+Either way, renting in Portugal before buying is a popular option amongst expats who move to Portugal as this gives you the opportunity to sample different areas before making a huge commitment to purchasing a place.

 Some things to consider when deciding between renting or buying are: